 Our fundraising software for non-profits helps schools, churches and non-profit organizations raise more money through your fundraising campaigns and special events throughout the year, while helping to reduce costs and minimize resources.
-The right software allows your organization to easily achieve many of the ideas above - branding and sustaining regular communications - without a lot of time and effort.
+The right software allows your organization to easily achieve many of the ideas above – branding and sustaining regular communications – without a lot of time and effort.
 Fundraising software also allows your organization to raise more money by extending the reach of your giving campaigns.
-With online software tools, your nonprofit can take fundraising campaign online where you can reach a much larger audience and spread more awareness for your cause.
+With online software tools, your nonprofit can take a fundraising campaign online where you can reach a much larger audience and spread more awareness for your cause.
 Learn more about selecting fundraising software for nonprofits.

 Hosting Great Non-Profit Fundraising Events

 One of the most challenging aspects to non-profit fundraising can be developing creative event ideas to engage and excite participants.
 You need to consider your audience as well as your available fundraising event budget and resources before deciding on a fundraising event.
 The best events are hosted year after year and can become your organization’s signature events, looked forward to well in advance.
 There are a multitude of ideas out there, but we’ve compiled some of the best and a few of our personal favorites.
 From walk-a-thon fundraisers to wine tastings, these 25 non-profit fundraising ideas can help you make your next fundraising campaign a huge success!